Colombia complain to FIFA about security harassment

 "There were not so kind words on their part and some members of our delegation were pushed over," Correa said, stressing no players were involved in the incident.

-He said that after complaining to FIFA their security team had been replaced and things were now back to normal.
+He said that after the formal complaint FIFA replaced the security team and things were now back to normal.

-In a statement issued later on Sunday, Brazil's Justice Ministry, responsible for the security of the visiting teams, said it had addressed Colombia's concerns.

-"All possible measures were already taken to guarantee the security of the Colombian team in all its movements around the country," the Ministry said.

 Colombia face Ivory Coast on Thursday in Brasilia.
 Their last Group C game is on June 24 against Japan.